 You will pass a small stone construction on your left (there may be some kids hanging around outside it) as you follow the path around the other side of the hill.
 Now comes the slightly more tricky part - you need to ascend the hill.
 It's quite steep but shouldn't be difficult for anyone in good health.

-Q'enqo has got some pretty cool caves, and it's well worth a little exploration.
+Full of cool little caves, it's well worth a little exploration - especially in the afternoon when its beautifully illuminated by the changing light.
 For us, it was definitely one of the more impressive sites on the hike.

 Continue along the main road from Q'enqo for around another 20 minutes, after which time you will see a turning to your right with a sign for Saqsaywaman (hilariously pronounced 'sexy woman').
 There are a number of small shops here to get a cold drink or small snack.